nexmo-se/Vonage-Video-Linux-Screen-Share-Sample-with-OpenCV-Camera/README.md

-# Vonage Video Linux Screen Share Sample
+# Vonage Video Linux: Desktop Capture Using X11 Library and Camera capture using OpenCV
 A sample where the Linux Desktop (X11) is captured and streamed.

 This sample Uses X11 Library to capture the Linux Desktop.